baltuni/Calcium-Correlation-Tool/README.md

   │   ├── Model3                        # an instance of such a folder
   │   └── YourNewModel                  # your instance of such a folder │
-  ├── output_path                       # folders with .pkl files are stored here │   ├── Model3                        # an instance of such a folder
+  ├── pkl_data                          # folders with .pkl files are stored here │   ├── Model3                        # an instance of such a folder
   │   └── YourNewModel                  # your instance of such a folder │